2012 MINI Cooper Countryman Performance

 The Cooper Countryman isn’t as zippy as its smaller siblings, and some test drivers call it sluggish off the line, but there are reasons for this change in performance.
 The Cooper Countryman is larger and heavier than other Coopers but uses the same engines found in the smaller, lighter models, so its performance suffers.
-Still, reviewers find that the Cooper Countryman can be fun to drive and are impressed with its optional all-wheel drive system.
+Still, reviewers find that the Cooper Countryman can be fun to drive and they are impressed with its optional all-wheel drive.

 - "Though it's a bit slower and less nimble, many of the Countryman's traits feel as if they were lifted unchanged from its little brother, including the hefty steering, the mechanical clack of every manual transmission gearchange, the distinctive turbo buzz of the S engine and, yes, the sometimes too-firm ride." -- Edmunds

 - "While the driving position is perfect for the mission, the initial steering response off the straight and narrow is encouraging, and the S edition's turbo engine is steeped in spirit, there are lapses in the Countryman's driving dynamics." -- Automobile Magazine

 - "We've become very accustomed to the turbocharged Mini drivetrain over the past few years, and while the Countryman does feel heavier and more sluggish off the line, it's still plenty playful at speed." -- Autoblog